lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _Firmware Update with Rollback on PineTime_

 1. PineTime stores two firmware images in Flash ROM: __Active and Standby.__ PineTime boots from the Active Firmware Image.
-It activates the SMP service for firmware upgrade over Bluetooth LE.
+It activates the SMP service for firmware update over Bluetooth LE.

 1. During firmware update, PineTime writes the received firmware image into the Standby Firmware slot.
 PineTime checks that the firmware image has been received correctly, and reboots itself.